Augustus: Proscriptions

-tresviri rei publicae constituendae, triumvirs in charge of, literally, 'putting the state together' (hence our term 'constitution').
-In effect it was a triple dictatorship.")
-This explicit arrogation of special powers lasting five years was then legalized by law passed by the plebs, unlike the unofficial First Triumvirate.
-Octavian had previously been engaged to Servilia, daughter of Publius Servilius Isauricus, but instead became engaged to Claudia, stepdaughter of Antony, a marriage alliance that was intended to solidify their political union and military junta.

-The triumvirs then set in motion proscriptions, in which between 130 and 300 senators (Note: Appian estimates that 300 senators were proscribed, while his earlier contemporary Livy asserted that only 130 senators had been proscribed.) and 2,000 equites were branded as outlaws and deprived of their property and, for those who failed to escape, their lives.
-This decree issued by the triumvirate was motivated in part by a need to raise money to pay the salaries of their troops for the upcoming conflict against Caesar's assassins, Marcus Junius Brutus and Gaius Cassius Longinus.
-Rewards for their arrest gave incentive for Romans to capture those proscribed, while the assets and properties of those arrested were seized by the triumvirs.
+The triumvirs then set in motion proscriptions, targeting some 300 men as outlaws, divided roughly evenly between senators and equestrians.
+Thousands more had their properties confiscated.
+(Note: Ancient sources differ considerably as to how many men were targeted.
+Hinard 1985, reviews the evidence.
+Plutarch in three different lives – Brutus (27.6), Cicero (46.2), and Antony (20.2) – gives figures of 200, a bit more than 200, and 300 men, respectively.
+Livy, Periochae, gave only 130 senators and many equites besides.
+Florus, gave 140 senators.
+Appian, Bella Civilia, gives 17 names at first before, in two rounds, 130 and 150 others were added.
+Appian, Bella Civilia, also gives a total of 300 senators and some 2,000 equites, but this figure describes all persons who were killed or had properties confiscated between 43 and the treaty of Misenum in 39.
+The number of victims was not necessarily the number proscribed; figures given in Orosius (6.18.10) are corrupt.
+Around 160 of the proscribed are known by name.)
 Contemporary Roman historians provide conflicting reports as to which triumvir was most responsible for the proscriptions and killing.
-However, the sources agree that enacting the proscriptions was a means by all three factions to eliminate political enemies.
-Marcus Velleius Paterculus asserted that Octavian tried to avoid proscribing officials whereas Lepidus and Antony were to blame for initiating them.
+However, the sources agree that the proscriptions enabled all three to eliminate political enemies.
+(Note: Velleius Paterculus asserted that Octavian tried to avoid proscribing officials whereas Lepidus and Antony were to blame for initiating them.
 Cassius Dio defended Octavian as trying to spare as many as possible, whereas Antony and Lepidus, being older and involved in politics longer, had many more enemies to deal with.
 This claim was rejected by Appian, who maintained that Octavian shared an equal interest with Lepidus and Antony in eradicating his enemies.
-Suetonius said that Octavian was reluctant to proscribe officials but did pursue his enemies with more vigor than the other triumvirs.
-Plutarch described the proscriptions as a ruthless and cutthroat swapping of friends and family among Antony, Lepidus, and Octavian.
-For example, Octavian allowed the proscription of his ally Cicero, Antony the proscription of his maternal uncle Lucius Julius Caesar (the consul for 64 BC), and Lepidus his brother Paullus.
+Suetonius said that Octavian was reluctant at first to proscribe officials but did pursue his enemies with more vigor than the other triumvirs.
+Plutarch described the proscriptions as a ruthless and cutthroat swapping of friends and family among the triumvirs, with Octavian allowing the proscription of his ally Cicero, Antony the proscription of his uncle Lucius Julius Caesar (the consul for 64 BC), and Lepidus his brother Paullus.
+Plutarch insisted that Octavian initially defended Cicero but gave way to Antony, but Octavian may also have sought Cicero's death.)

+The triumvirs initiated the proscriptions partly to raise money to pay the salaries of their troops for the upcoming conflict against Caesar's assassins Marcus Brutus and Gaius Cassius, but the main intention was the removal of wartime rivals.
+The triumvirs seized the proscripts' property.
+However much money was raised was insufficient, so the triumvirs introduced a range of new taxes to fund their war.
+They reinstituted property taxes and created new imposts on slaves, before also demanding property assessments for taxes on rich women that were reduced after a public protest of women in Rome.